vuejs/docs/src/guide/reactivity-computed-watchers.md

 ### Effect Flush Timing

-Vue's reactivity system buffers invalidated effects and flushes them asynchronously to avoid unnecessary duplicate invocation when there are many state mutations happening in the same "tick".
+Vue's reactivity system buffers all effects and flushes them asynchronously to avoid unnecessary duplicate invocation when there are many state mutations happening in the same "tick".
 Internally, a component's `update` function is also a watched effect.
 When a user effect is queued, it is by default invoked **before** all component `update` effects:

 ```vue
 <template>